ianaya89/ftp-deployer/README.md

   REMOTE_ROOT='remote_directory'
   ```

-  *Note that all those values can also be set as environment variables when you execute the app.*
+  *Note that all those values can also be set as environment variables when you run the node app.*

 ### Run It
 1. Open your terminal and locate the project root folder.